One High Line: Architecture and design

 The project consists of two towers, a 34-story Western tower named "N° I" and a 25-story Eastern tower named "N° X".
 The two buildings will be clad with travertine and connected by a double height sky bridge rising 21 ft from floor to ceiling, called the “Bridge Lounge.”
 Bjarke Ingels' BIG served as executive architect for both towers with Woods Bagot as architect of record.
 New York-based firm Gabellini Sheppard designed the interiors of the West tower and Parisian firm Gilles & Boissier designed the interiors of the East Tower.
 The West tower consists of 149 condos while the East tower contains the Six Senses hotel and 87 condos beginning on the 11th floor.

 The space between the two buildings serves as a porte-cochère and courtyard with plantings, designed by the Swiss landscape architect Enzo Enea.
 Amenities for condo owners include the "XI Club" which contains a 4,000 sqft fitness center with a 75 ft pool, a lounge and gallery in the glass bridge, a wine tasting room, a social lounge with billiards tables, a teen room and a children’s playroom.
 The "XI Gallery", a 12,000 sqft art gallery, sits as street-level and features a site-specific installation by British artist Es Devlin.

 At the base, the two towers separate from each other and the neighboring buildings of Chelsea to maximize space and views on the lower floors.
 As they rise, the towers re-orient towards the West to maximize the light afforded each unit as well as views of the Hudson River.
 The twisting geometry at the corners of the towers also reduces the overall bulk of the buildings and creates additional separation between the towers.

 According to the architect, the façade design is inspired by the punched windows of the Meatpacking District's historic warehouses as well as the architecture of the surrounding West Chelsea neighborhood.
 Even though the façade is set on a sloping concrete exposure, each individual window remains rectangular and vertical.
 The windows are also accented by a thin metal frame, which helps them stand out against the surrounding stone.

 The building sits adjacent to Frank Gehry's nearby IAC Building and is one of several designed by high-profile architects in the area after an increase in development activity due to the popularity of the High Line.

 Reception

 The building has been described as belonging to the deconstructivism architectural movement.
 Reviewers have compared the complex's design to Santiago Calatrava's award-winning Turning Torso project in Malmö, Sweden as well as Rafael Viñoly's 432 Park Avenue.
 English abstract sculptor Henry Moore has also been cited as another inspiration.
 The towers have also been less favorably described as "two drunken figures on the verge of keeling over."

-The bridge connecting the two towers that contains amenities and space for condo owners has been compared to the similar skybridge connecting the two towers of SHoP Architects's American Copper Buildings in Murray Hill.
+The bridge connecting the two towers that contains amenities and space for condo owners has been compared to the similar skybridge connecting the two towers of SHoP Architects's The Copper in Murray Hill.